 - Proficiency in areas such as data storage systems, data mining, and data cleansing

 - Assisting with the development of reports and analyses

-The skills required to become a Data Analyst are as follows:
+The following skills required to become a data analyst:

 - Knowledge of database languages such as SQL, Python, or R

 - Proficiency in spreadsheet tools such as Microsoft Excel or Google Sheets

 - Experience with data visualization software such as Tableau or Qlik